|

-As stated in the Foreword to Two Pigs and a Chicken (partially repeated below), the setting of the Erindale Tales is an imaginary land, which has no relation to any real place or time in our own world, save that — as in the case of much ‘historical’ fiction — it basks in the rosy glow which nostalgia casts on ‘simpler’ times, long past:
+As stated in the Foreword to Two Pigs and a Chicken (partially repeated below), the setting of the Erindale Tales was meant to be an imaginary land which had no relation to any particular place or time in our own world, save that — as in the case of much ‘historical’ fiction — it basks in the rosy glow that nostalgia casts on ‘simpler’ times, long past:

 There is a land which exists not in ordinary space and time, but only in our collective imaginations.
 A land where, far removed from the turmoil and strife of great cities and kingdoms, good men can live simple, honest lives, and pass on their values, little changed by the passage of time, to their sons and grandsons, and from them to their sons and grandsons.